Gigi Riva: Style of play

 "[Riva]'s right foot is only needed to step up onto the tram."

 — — Riva's coach at Cagliari, Manlio Scopigno, known as The Philosopher, jokes about Riva's predominantly left footed playing style.

-Regarded as one of Italy's greatest players, and as one of the best strikers of his generation, Riva was a well rounded, brave, prolific, and opportunistic forward, with an astonishing finishing skill; due to his dominance and skill, he is considered by some in the sport to be Italy's greatest player ever.
-He was initially deployed as a winger on the left flank early in his career, although he would often cut into the centre of the pitch in order to strike on goal; as a result, he was later played in a more offensive and central role, as a main striker, where he excelled, due to his eye for goal.
+Regarded as one of Italy's greatest players, and one of the best strikers of his generation, Riva was a prolific forward known for his clinical finishing and physical presence.
+He was initially deployed as a winger on the left flank early in his career, although he would often cut into the centre of the pitch in order to strike on goal; as a result, he was later played in a more offensive and central role, as a main striker.
 A naturally left footed player, he had a very powerful and accurate shot from both inside and outside the area, which led Gianni Brera to nickname him "Rombo di Tuono" (Roar of Thunder); although he was predominantly left-footed, he was also capable of scoring with his right foot on occasion.

 "One of the best, if not the best striker I have ever met."

 — — Riva's former Italy team-mate Sandro Mazzola praises the Cagliari striker.

-Due to his height, powerful physique, elevation, and his heading accuracy, Riva excelled in the air, and he also had a penchant for scoring spectacular, acrobatic goals from bicycle kicks, courtesy of his athleticism and volleying ability.
-Despite his tall build and strong physical attributes, he also possessed excellent technical ability, creativity, and good dribbling skills, as well as a very delicate first touch and notable elegance on the ball.
-In addition to his goalscoring prowess and technique, he was also an extremely fit, hard-working, and fast player, with notable stamina, who excelled during sprints and at making attacking runs.
+Due to his height, physique, elevation, and his heading accuracy, Riva excelled in the air, and he also had a penchant for scoring acrobatic goals from bicycle kicks, courtesy of his athleticism and volleying ability.
+He also possessed technical ability, creativity, and dribbling skills, as well as a notable elegance on the ball.
+In addition to his goalscoring prowess and technique, he was also a hard-working and fast player, who excelled during sprints and at making attacking runs.
 He was also an accurate free-kick and penalty kick taker.
 Despite his ability, his career was often marked by injuries, which later affected his mobility, continuity, and fitness, and eventually forced him to retire prematurely.